-In about 4% of infants, a condition called tongue-tie or lip-tie can occur, which our pediatric dentists, Dr. Andrea Mason and Dr. Mark Van Duker, may then recommend a frenectomy to fix.
+In about 4% of infants, a condition called tongue-tie or lip-tie can occur, which our pediatric dentist, Dr. Andrea Mason, may then recommend a frenectomy to fix.
 The condition is the result of too-thick tissue either under the top lip or the tongue.
 A frenectomy is a quick procedure, only lasting about 15 minutes, but can help free the area for movement, prevent misalignment of the teeth and make breastfeeding more comfortable and effective.
-When you meet with our pediatric dentists and team, we will be able to determine if a frenectomy in Olympia, Washington, is necessary, so please give us a call at 360-352-3515 if you are experiencing any of the symptoms below.
+When you meet with our pediatric dentist and team, we will be able to determine if a frenectomy in Olympia, Washington, is necessary, so please give us a call at 360-352-3515 if you are experiencing any of the symptoms below.

 We can even check and treat infants who are only a few days old!

 A tongue-tie is when a thick band of tissue under the tongue binds an infant’s tongue to the bottom of their mouth.
 This tissue, the lingual frenulum, generally separates before birth, but sometimes does not, for unknown reasons.
 This can lead to difficulties and pain when breastfeeding, as well as other issues with overall oral comfort and speech development.
 If your child has had problems breastfeeding or an older child complains about tongue discomfort, then tongue-tie might be the culprit.